patrickbucher/learning-clojure/getting-clojure.md

 A function call wrapped using `future` will be executed in its own thread and deliver its return value to be grabbed using `deref` or `@`.

-In general, prefer futures over promises, because they don't require dealign with threads directly.
+In general, prefer futures over promises, because they don't require dealing with threads directly.
 For more fine-grained control, consider using Java's thread-pool facilities (`java.util.concurrent.Executors`).